If I'm dead, this is my video will; if not, please keep away from my stuff."

 - The episode Family has a subversion.
-Wesley is bequeathed a message addressed to him from his father shortly before his death (the first of many he planned to record for his newborn son)... not once does he consider that he might be dead when it's viewed.
+Wesley is bequeathed a message addressed to him from his father shortly before his death, but it's the first of many he planned to record for his newborn son — and not once does he consider that he might be dead when it's seen.

 - Dax and Chief O'Brien on Star Trek: Deep Space Nine record one every time they're sent on dangerous missions.
 Both of them are veterans and know how randomly people can die.

-- On The Middleman, the Middleman makes a video for Wendy in the event of his death for every episode, even when he's forced to do it while they're stuck in the same small quarantine chamber so she can hear what he's saying as he's recording it.
+- On The Middleman, the Middleman makes a video for Wendy in the event of his death for every episode, even when they're stuck in a small quarantine chamber together and she can hear what he's saying as he records it.
 He doesn't ever die, but she does get to watch the ones made for the first half of the season.

 - Stargate Atlantis:

-- The 1st season episode Letters from Pegasus had definite undertones of this.
-The characters were sending back video messages to the SGC before taking on the Wraith, assuming they might die.
+- In the 1st season episode Letters from Pegasus, the characters send back video messages to the SGC before taking on the Wraith, assuming they might die.
 Most of them said goodbye.